puravi-238/SAC-Web-Task-2022-23/README.md

 6. PHP: https://www.php.net/manual/en/index.php

 ## Submission Format
+Make respective github repositories to the questions and share the link to the following google document: [form](link there)<br/>
-We strongly encourage you to upload all your program files (appropriately named) and commit all the changes in respective github repositories and share the links to the following google document:
+(We strongly encourage you to upload all your program files (appropriately named) and commit all the changes in respective github repositories)<br/>

-It is advisable to learn and do task in your pace and insure your work depict your learning or via-versa and do submit all your work before deadline.
+It is advisable to learn and do task in your pace and insure your work depict your learning or via-versa and do submit all your work before deadline.<br/>

 All The best!